-Secondary data collection refers to collection of data already gathered for another purpose (e.g. electronic healthcare data, claims or prescription data).
-These can also be linked to non-medical data.
-The last two decades have witnessed the development of key data resources, expertise and methodology that have allowed use of such data for pharmacoepidemiology.
-The ENCePP Inventory of Data Sources contains key information on the databases that are registered in ENCePP.
-Section 4.6 of this Guide also describes existing research networks.
+Secondary data collection refers to collection of data already gathered for another purpose (e.g. electronic and non-electronic healthcare data).
+These can be further linked to non-medical data, as socio-economic or lifestyle factors.
+The last decades have witnessed the development of key data resources, expertise and methodology that have allowed use of such data for pharmacoepidemiology.
+The ENCePP Inventory of Data Sources contains information on existing European databases.
+However, this field is continuously involving and it is recommended to look for recently published reviews and lists of databases.

-The primary purpose of the ISPE-endorsed Guidelines for Good Database Selection and use in Pharmacoepidemiology Research (Pharmacoepidemiol Drug Saf 2012;21:1-10) is to assist in the selection and use of data resources in pharmacoepidemiology by highlighting potential limitations and recommending tested procedures.
-This text mainly refers to databases of routinely collected healthcare information and does not include spontaneous report databases.
-It is a simple, well-structured guideline that will help investigators when selecting databases for their research and helps database custodians to describe their database in a useful manner.
-An entire section is dedicated to the use of multi-site studies.
-The entire document contains references to data quality and data processing/transformation issues and there are sections dedicated to quality and validation procedures.
-There are also separate sections on privacy and security.
+The primary purpose of the ISPE-endorsed Guidelines for Good Database Selection and use in Pharmacoepidemiology Research (Pharmacoepidemiol Drug Saf 2012;21:1-10) is to assist in the selection and use of data resources in pharmacoepidemiology by highlighting potential limitations and recommending correct procedures.
+This text mainly refers to databases of routinely collected healthcare information such as electronic medical records and claims databases and does not include spontaneous reporting databases.
+It is a simple, well-structured guideline that will help investigators to select databases and helps database custodians to describe their database in a useful manner.
+An entire section is dedicated to the use of multi-database studies.
+The document also contains references to data quality and validation procedures, data processing/transformation, privacy and security.

-General guidance for studies including those conducted with electronic healthcare databases can also be found in the ISPE GPP, in particular sections IV-B (Study conduct, Data collection).
-This guidance emphasises the paramount importance of patient data protection.
+Guidance for conduction studies within electronic healthcare databases can also be found in the ISPE GPP, in particular sections IV-B (Study conduct, Data collection).
+This guidance emphasizes the importance of patient data protection.

-Particular issues to be considered in the use of electronic healthcare data for pharmacoepidemiological research include the following:
+Particular issues to be considered in the use of electronic healthcare data for pharmacoepidemiological research include completeness of data capture, bias in the assessment of exposure, outcome and covariates, variability between data sources and the impact of changes over time in data, access methodology and the healthcare system.